Somebody Special

-"Somebody Special" is a song by the Scottish singer-songwriter Nina Nesbitt.
+"Somebody Special" is a song by Scottish singer-songwriter Nina Nesbitt.
 It was released on 11 January 2018 through Cooking Vinyl as the third single from her second studio album The Sun Will Come Up, the Seasons Will Change.
-The song was written by Nesbitt with Dan Muckala, who also produced it, and Brianna Kennedy.

 Background and release

-Written in Nashville, "Somebody Special" was premiered on 8 January 2018 during Zane Lowe's show on Beats 1.
+The song was written in Nashville, by Nina Nesbitt with Dan Muckala, who also produced it, and Bre Kennedy.
+"Somebody Special" was premiered on 8 January 2018 during Zane Lowe's show on Beats 1 and was officially released on 11 January 2018.

-The tracklist for Nina Nesbitt's second studio album The Sun Will Come Up, the Seasons Will Change was unveiled in October 2018.
-The standard edition of the album was released on 1 February 2019 and the deluxe edition, The Sun Will Come Up, the Seasons Will Change & The Flowers Will Fall, was released in November 2019.
-It includes an acoustic version of every song from the standard edition, including "Somebody Special".
+"'Somebody Special' is about when you've been feeling a bit low and then you meet this person who changes everything.
+It's about those first few months where everything you do together feels so exciting."